 Remember the (Almost) Swig Cookie recipe I posted last summer?
 If you haven’t made it yet, you need to get busy.
 I’ve had dozens of people tell me they love to make the cookies at home, since they don’t live close to the famous Swig cookie shacks.
 So how do you improve on a good thing?

-naked, before frosting 😉
+The Swagg Cookie, naked before frosting 😉

 I love the simplicity of the (Almost) Swig Cookie.
 It’s easy to throw together, scoop, flatten and bake.
 Speaking to women here: you and I both know, there are times a sugar cookie won’t fill our want need.
 We need chocolate.